Who doesn't love chocolate? It's smooth and creamy and undeniably one of life’s simple pleasures.

 Chocolate also has quite a few other perks, including support for healthy cholesterol levels already within the normal range, cognitive function, and giving your body a substantial antioxidant infusion.

 Sound too good to be true?
 Grab a bag of chocolate cacao nibs and get ready to discover the fantastic health and wellness benefits of chocolate.

 Chocolate is a Source of Certain Nutrients

-Before we get into the specific health benefits of chocolate, let’s take a quick glance at the nutritional profile of both milk and dark chocolate according to the United States Department of Agriculture (USDA) Nutrient Database.
+Before we get into the specific health benefits of chocolate, let’s take a quick glance some of the common nutrients in both milk and dark chocolate.
 Both deliver protein, potassium, calcium and a lot of other goodness.

 Milk Chocolate Per 25g

 - 1.91 g protein

 - 47 mg calcium

 Milk chocolate also contains 134 calories and 7.42 grams of fat per serving.